Due to the reorganisation of Surrey County Council, the Education Welfare Service is now called the Inclusion Service.

 Education Supervision Order

-When it is clear that a parent is fully cooperating with the school and Education Welfare Service in trying to ensure their child's regular school attendance and it is the child who is resisting these attempts, the Local Authority may apply to the Family Proceedings Court for an Education Supervision Order in respect of the child under Section 36 Children Act 1989.
+When it is clear that a parent is fully cooperating with the school and Inclusion Service in trying to ensure their child's regular school attendance and it is the child who is resisting these attempts, the Local Authority may apply to the Family Law Court for an Education Supervision Order in respect of the child under Section 36 Children Act 1989.

-An Education Supervision Order is a court order that formalises the plan drawn up by Education Welfare in partnership with the child, parents and school as well as other agencies if appropriate, to bring about a return to regular school attendance.
+An Education Supervision Order is a court order that formalises the plan drawn up by the Inclusion Service in partnership with the child, parents and school as well as other agencies if appropriate, to bring about a return to regular school attendance.

 Help and contacts